 Kovil Venni

 The place Kovilvenni is near the city of Thanjavur.
-Karikala Chola fought against a combined force of Pandiya, Chera and eleven minor chieftains.
+Karikala Chola fought against a combined force of Pandiya, Chera, and eleven minor chieftains.
 They won the battle at this place.
 The Chera king, who was wounded on his back in the battle, committed suicide by starvation.
 This shows the valor of Karikala Chola and the intensity with which the battle was fought.
-Many men would have lost their life and many wounded in the battle.
+Many men would have lost their lives and many were wounded in the battle.
 Medicines must have been given to the wounded and in due course of time the wounds would have healed leaving behind some scars on the men who braved the battle.

 Vaduvur